fmi/java-course/homeworks/01-twitch/README.md

     /**
      * Returns an immutable copy of a sorted list of the watched categories by user
-     * with name username in descending order of the count *
+     * with name username in descending order of the count.
+Categories with zero views
+     * should not be returned.
+     *
      * @param username
      * @return an immutable copy of a sorted list of the watched categories by user